dev-jeb/avr-discovery/README.md

-# AVR
+# AVR Exploration

-Welcome, this is a repository where I document my exploration of embedded systems.
-I have an arduino uno which has an ATmega328p microcontroller as the brains of the operations.
-This is why I have chosen to explore the AVR architecture.
-The fundamental aspects of embedded systems such as memory types (volatile, non-volatile), memory mapped i/o, interrupts, communication protocols, etc are pretty hardware agnostic.
-So a lot of what is learned on an AVR microcontroller can be applied to other microcontroller.
-Skills such as reading data sheets, writing/compiling/linking C, flashing hardware, blah blah blah.
+Welcome to AVR discovery!
+Here, I document my exploration of embedded systems, focusing on the AVR architecture.
+With an Arduino Uno featuring an ATmega328p microcontroller, I explore fundamental areas such as memory types, I/O, interrupts, and protocols.
+A lot of these concepts are architectures agnostic and can be applied to other microcontrollers.

-# Setup
+## Setup

-The first step to develop for the AVR microcontroller is to setup the development environment.
-We need the software tools required to compile, flash, and run our code on the microcontroller.
-Each microcontroller architecture (AVR, ARM, x86-64,...) has its own toolchain.
-This is because each architecture has its own set of machine code instructions the microcontroller understands.
-So loading a byte into a register on a microcontroller that implements the ARM instruction set is different from the instruction that is used by an AVR microcontroller implementation

-You could just download the toolchain on your local computer but you would miss a great opportunity to learn about Docker.
-I have setup a docker container that has the AVR toolchain installed (among other nice to haves).
-This way you can develop for the AVR microcontroller without having to install the toolchain on your local machine.
-This is great because you can develop on any machine that has Docker installed.
-It gives you a well defined and reproducible development environment.
+To start programming for AVR microcontrollers, set up the development environment.
+Each microcontroller architecture, like AVR, ARM, ..., has its own toolchain.
+I've simplified this process with a Docker container pre-installed with the AVR toolchain and other essentials.
+This allows for consistent development across machines with Docker installed.
+This is also a good opportunity to get familiar with Docker and its benefits.

-You would clone this repo to your local machine.
-Then follow the instructions I have written [here](https://github.com/Johnyb0223/avr-dev-env) to setup the docker container.
+First you should clone this repository to your local machine.Then follow the setup instructions [here](https://github.com/Johnyb0223/avr-dev-env) to setup your development environment.

-# Project Structure
+## Project Structure

-- **examples:** This folder contains example code for the AVR microcontroller.
-It is divided into logical sub-directories dependant on what the example pertains to.
-Each example is in its own folder and contains a `makefile` to build the example.
-The c files will have comments that are meant to be informative.

-- **lesson:** This folder contains example code that I have found to be instructive.

-- **link:**

-- **utils:**
+- **examples:** Explore example code for the AVR microcontroller, organized by topics.
+Each example includes a `makefile` for easy building and extensively commented C files.

+- **lesson:** Dive deeper into specific aspects of embedded systems with in-depth explorations housed in this directory.

+- **utils:** Access utility files acting as a library, containing functions beneficial for AVR microcontroller development.

-# Important Notes
+## Important Notes

-- The `makefile` used to build a lot of the examples produces many different types of files.
-This is useful to really explore what is happening throughout different stages of the compilation pipeline and
+- The `makefile` used in building many examples generates multiple file types, offering insights into different stages of the compilation pipeline.